PoojaGudibandla/poojagudibandla/README.md

 👋 Hello, I’m Pooja.

 I recently graduated in Computer Science from Northern Illinois University.
 Worked as a Research Assistant in NIU.
-And joined Equifax as a Software Engineer
+And joined Lorsiv Technologies as a Software Engineer

 I get excited about the opportunities where I get to engineer technologies that aid people in pursuing productive, distraction-free, and a meaningful life